adamsochorec/slavic.media/frontend/content/blog/six-lessons-from-our-journey-in-the-scandinavian-travel-industry.md

 linkedin: activity-7262411566527000577--4wt?utm_source=share&utm_medium=member_desktop
 thumbnail: IMG_0556
 icon: map
+length: 10
+author:
+  name: Adam S.
+  id: adam
+  linkedin: adamsochorec
+seo:
+  title: Six Lessons from Our Journey in the Scandinavian Travel Industry
   description: From above the Arctic Circle to the fjords of Norway, here’s what we learned along the way.
-length: 10
-authorName: Adam S.
-authorId: adam
-authorLinkedin: adamsochorec
 ---

 ::photo